Cover: Buddha Tooth Relic Temple & Museum, Singapore

 While visiting the Intan, we enjoyed the most amazing tea and a vast assortment of desserts as Mr. Yapp relayed the delightful story of his heritage with passion and dedication.
 The Intan offers both the tea experience and a dinner offering.
 Visits to the Intan are by appointment only and can be arranged on their website.

-Disclosure & disclaimer: Special thanks to Singapore Tourism Board for hosting us as their guests.
+Disclosure & Disclaimer: Special thanks to Singapore Tourism Board for hosting us as their guests.
 The content & opinions expressed are entirely our own.
 Reviews are opinion only and Chasing Light Media accepts no responsibility for how the information is used.
-Some posts on this website may contain links to our partners’ websites and Chasing Light Media may be compensated by those partners.